Quality Education Fund e-Learning Funding Programme—Provision of Mobile Computer Devices and Internet Services Support

 The establishment of the Quality Education Fund (hereafter “the Fund”) is to finance projects for the promotions of quality education in Hong Kong.

-Looking forward, blended mode of learning, i.e. face-to-face classes together with learning at home with electronic or other modes of learning, may become the “new normal” in teaching and learning.
-In this connection, the Steering Committee of the Fund, in response to the recommendations of the Government, has set aside $2 billion to launch a three-year programme starting the 2021/22 school year.
-Public sector primary and secondary schools (including special schools) and Direct Subsidy Scheme schools could apply for funding to purchase mobile compute device for loan to needy students and to provide portable WiFi routers and mobile data cards to students who do not have access to appropriate Internet services due to the constraints in their living environment.
+Blended mode of learning, i.e. face-to-face classes together with learning at home with electronic or other modes of learning, has become the “new normal” in teaching and learning.
+To support schools in implementing the blended mode of learning and teaching under the “new normal”, the Quality Education Fund (QEF) has implemented a three-year funding programme starting from the 2021/22 school year, to subsidise public sector primary and secondary schools (including special schools) and Direct Subsidy Scheme schools could apply for funding to purchase mobile computer devices for loan to needy students and to provide portable WiFi routers and mobile data cards to students who do not have access to appropriate Internet services due to the constraints in their living environment.
+This ensures all students have equal opportunities in accessing e-learning so that schools could effectively implement blended mode of teaching and learning under the new normal to facilitate learning and teaching.

-During the 2021/22 school year, students meeting the following criteria are eligible to benefit from the Funding Programme:
+Students meeting the following criteria during the 2025/26 school year are eligible to benefit from the Funding Programme in the 2025/26 school year:

-• those receiving subsidies under the Comprehensive Social Security Assistance (CSSA) from the Social Welfare Department;
+(i) those receiving the Comprehensive Social Security Assistance (CSSA) from the Social Welfare Department;

 For more information, please visit https://www.edb.gov.hk/en/edu-system/primary-secondary/applicable-to-primary-secondary/it-in-edu/ite-qef/qef_index.html